Bob Bailey (ice hockey): Reaching the NHL

 After spending a short amount of time in the Maple Leafs' farm system with the Ottawa Senators of the QHL and the Pittsburgh Hornets, Bailey made his debut with the Toronto Maple Leafs in the middle of the 1953–54 season.
 He played in 48 games and scored 9 points, but also joined the Leafs' short playoff run against the Detroit Red Wings.
 Maurice "Rocket" Richard had a short altercation with the young rookie when he butt-ended Bailey with his stick after Bailey slammed Richard into the boards.
 Throughout the game Richard repeatedly tried to renew his attack on Bailey and even refused to leave the ice after a slash when ordered by the referee.
 The following two seasons would be much less dramatic as they saw Bailey splitting time between the Maple Leafs and the Hornets, never really finding his scoring touch when brought up to the big leagues.
 While playing for the Hornets in 1956, Bailey was suspended from the remainder of the playoffs and fined US$575 for assaulting referee Jerry Olinski on April 2.

 On May 28, 1956, Bailey was traded along with Bob Sabourin to the Springfield Indians for 11,000 USD.
 On September 22, 1956, Bailey was traded to the Detroit Red Wings for cash, but would remain in Springfield on loan.
 He played 40 games for the Indians before being called up to replace injured players for the Detroit Red Wings.
 He joined the Red Wings for their short playoff run against the Boston Bruins.
-The 1957–58 season saw Bailey playing for the Chicago Blackhawks after being acquired in an Inter-league draft on June 5, 1957.
+The 1957–58 season saw Bailey playing for the Chicago Blackhawks after being acquired in the NHL Intra-League Draft on June 5, 1957.
 He would only play in 28 games before again being traded, this time with Jack McIntyre, Nick Mickoski and Hec Lalonde for Earl Reibel, Billy Dea, Lorne Ferguson and Bill Dineen on December 17, 1957.
 Bailey again joined Detroit for the playoffs and again had a post-season altercation.
 During the semi-finals against the Montreal Canadiens, there was a bench-clearing brawl that all started in the second period, precipitated by Bailey charging Montreal's goaltender, Jacques Plante.
 To settle the teams (and the crowd), referee Frank Udvari sent both teams to their dressing rooms and added the 5:22 remaining in that second period to the third stanza.
 The Canadiens ended up winning 2-1 and knocked Detroit out of the playoffs in four games.
 The 1957–58 season would be Bailey's last in the NHL.